vibhakamath23/Machine-Learning-for-Medical-Applications-Drug-Food-and-Drug-Drug-Interaction-Prediction-/README.md

 - **Drug-Drug Interactions (DDI):** Given two drugs (as SMILES strings or names), predict which of 89 interaction mechanism types applies (Random Forest), or which of the top 5 most common types applies (GNN).
 - **Drug-Food Interactions:** Given a drug, predict which food-related behaviors apply (e.g., avoid alcohol, take with food, avoid grapefruit) using a multi-label classifier trained on BioBERT embeddings + Morgan fingerprints.

-The general structure and relationship of our three notebooks and the processing they cover is included here as a graphic:
+The general methods, structures, and workflow used across all three notebooks is included here as a graphic:

 <img width="680" height="563" alt="Screenshot 2026-05-11 at 14 16 45" src="https://github.com/user-attachments/assets/b1276b65-6d3c-490d-a799-59c9974e9067" />